d-roho/CSGOPredictor/README.md

 -> (Fix | Low Priority) Miscellaneous minor bugs - A:- All Ts dead and bomb will be defused in time.
 Prediction should default to win for CT.
 Probable fix - adding 'bomb' to GSI config to get necessary data for this fix or something similar.

 Ideas:

+-> Optimize gsi functionality (alternative to opening/closing server for each ping, increase in speed, elimination of lag spikes)

 -> Update Predictors instead of recollecting every time (CSGO GSI may have the functionality, check how they did it)